baderj/crackmes/IamLupo's_Humble_Bundle_Challange_2/solution.md

     19 - IBM LZ77 z Architecture (PFS)
     98 - PPMd version I, Rev 1

 Still, many combinations remain for bytes 8 and 9.
+The next section allows us to filter the potential candidates.

 ## Bytes 22-25: Uncompressed Size

 The previous section gave many combinations for bytes 8 and 9 of the master key.
 We can reduce the number a little by looking at the next block, i.e., bytes 24 and 25.
 These two are the two most significant bytes of the four byte value ``uncompressed size``.
 Let's calculate the sizes that result from the master key combinations:

 for cm in list(range(11)) + [12, 14, 18, 19, 97, 98]: